goobz22/goobs-frontend/README.md

 - `src/actions/server/form/store/dataField.ts`: A utility for managing data fields in the reusable store.
 - `src/actions/server/form/store/crypt.ts`: Encryption and decryption utilities for secure data storage.
 - `src/actions/server/form/getFormData.ts`: A server action for retrieving form data.
+- `src/actions/server/user/getUser.tsx`: A server action for fetching user data from the database.
+- `src/actions/server/user/updateUser.tsx`: A server action for updating user data in the database.

 ## Client Actions